ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neonatal_jaundice/index.rst

 	* - Moderate motor impairment with blindness due to hemolytic disease and other neonatal jaundice
 	  - 749
 	  -
-	  +
-								Moderate motor impairment with blindness due to hemolytic disease and other neonatal jaundice        748
+	* - Moderate motor impairment with blindness due to hemolytic disease and other neonatal jaundice
+	  - 748
+	  -
- 4:                Moderate motor impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice        749
+	* - Moderate motor impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 749
+	  -
- 5:                              Moderate motor impairment with epilepsy due to hemolytic disease and other neonatal jaundice        760
+	* - Moderate motor impairment with epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 760
+	  -
- 6:              Moderate motor plus cognitive impairment with blindness due to hemolytic disease and other neonatal jaundice        701
+	* - Moderate motor plus cognitive impairment with blindness due to hemolytic disease and other neonatal jaundice
+	  - 701
+	  -
- 7: Moderate motor plus cognitive impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice        711
+	* - Moderate motor plus cognitive impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 711
+	  -
- 8:               Moderate motor plus cognitive impairment with epilepsy due to hemolytic disease and other neonatal jaundice        715
+	* - Moderate motor plus cognitive impairment with epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 715
+	  -
- 9:                Severe motor plus cognitive impairment with blindness due to hemolytic disease and other neonatal jaundice        722
+	* - Severe motor plus cognitive impairment with blindness due to hemolytic disease and other neonatal jaundice
+	  - 722
+	  -
-10:   Severe motor plus cognitive impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice        727
+	* - Severe motor plus cognitive impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 727
+	  -
-11:                 Severe motor plus cognitive impairment with epilepsy due to hemolytic disease and other neonatal jaundice        733
+	* - Severe motor plus cognitive impairment with epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 733
+	  -
-12:                                       Severe motor impairment severe due to hemolytic disease and other neonatal jaundice        762
+	* - Severe motor impairment severe due to hemolytic disease and other neonatal jaundice
+	  - 762
+	  -
-13:                               Severe motor impairment with blindness due to hemolytic disease and other neonatal jaundice        769
+	* - Severe motor impairment with blindness due to hemolytic disease and other neonatal jaundice
+	  - 769
+	  -
-14:                  Severe motor impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice        776
+	* - Severe motor impairment with blindness and epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 776
+	  -
-15:                                Severe motor impairment with epilepsy due to hemolytic disease and other neonatal jaundice        784
+	* - Severe motor impairment with epilepsy due to hemolytic disease and other neonatal jaundice
+	  - 784
+	  -
-16:                      Extreme hyperbilirubinemia due to hemolytic disease and other neonatal jaundice, without kernicterus       7223
+	* - Extreme hyperbilirubinemia due to hemolytic disease and other neonatal jaundice, without kernicterus
+	  - 7223
+	  -

+.. list-table:: Transitions
+	:widths: 10 10 10 10 10
+	:header-rows: 1

+	* - Transition
+	  - Source State
+	  - Sink State
+	  - Value
+	  - Notes
+	* - N/A
+	  - N/A
+	  - N/A
+	  - N/A
+	  - N/A

 .. list-table:: Data Definitions
 	:widths: 10 10 20